What do you associate mainly with the Fintech or Insurtech industry?

-It’s a key to limit user interaction and relieve the management side.
-Thanks to this whole process runs consistently and without major problems.
-Creating solutions which implementation requires mutual cooperation.
+It’s key to limit user interaction and relieve the management side.
+Thanks to this whole process run consistently and without major problems.
+Creating solutions in which implementation requires mutual cooperation.

 The use of new communication channels and the tools used for this purpose incredibly increase effectiveness.
 At the moment when you do not have to send an email with a simple query, you do it via communicator, for example Slack or Skype.
 You save time.
 Simple and effective solution that saves time and does not fill the mailbox.
 Another important issue is the need to digitize most of the processes that were previously prepared using a traditional sheet of paper and binders.
 The need of professionalization is directly connected with withdrawal from traditional methods such as a piece of paper.

 Having all the data on the server in the cloud is convenient.
 Especially in the Fintech industry.
 Everyone can have access to this data in a fraction of a second, they do not have to ask for special permission for access.
 You save time and money again.